OpenEx-Platform/docs/docs/deployment/ecosystem/executors.md

 ![Crowdstrike Endpoints](../assets/crowdstrike-endpoints.png)

-NB : An Asset can only have one Crowdstrike agent installed thanks to an unicity with hostname and IP parameters.
-If you try to install again a Crowdstrike agent on a platform, it will overwrite the actual one and you will always see one endpoint on the OpenBAS endpoint page.
+NB : An Asset can only have one CrowdStrike agent installed thanks to an unicity with hostname and IP parameters.
+If you try to install again a CrowdStrike agent on a platform, it will overwrite the actual one and you will always see one endpoint on the OpenBAS endpoint page.

 !!! success "Installation done"

-    You are now ready to leverage your Crowdstrike platform to run OpenBAS payloads!
+    You are now ready to leverage your CrowdStrike platform to run OpenBAS payloads!

 ## Caldera Agent